juniocezar/CMeasure/README.md

 #### Microsoft Windows
-Remove any previous version of National Instrument software.
-Then, you just need to download the NI-DAQmx Base driver, install it using the wizard and reboot the OS.
-After that, the device should recognized by the system.
+Remove any previous version of the National Instrument DAQmx/DAQmx-base drivers, then you just need to download the NI-DAQmx Base driver, install it using the wizard and reboot the OS.
+After that, the device should be recognized by the system.
 You can check it by starting the NI software "list devices", which should list the "USB-6009" DAQ device.

 #### Linux (openSUSE 13.1 32bits)
 It is quite complicated to make NI drivers work properly under linux.
 They support some very few rpm based distros, like Red Hat, CentOS (tried but I couldn't make the driver work) and openSUSE 32 Bits.
-Also there is an issue with the 64bit archtectures, which I won't discuss here.
+Also, there is an issue with the 64bit archtectures, which I won't discuss here.

 Guide: